BoghosYouseef/vacation2-benchmark-replication-package/README.md

 #### Lein
 You can run the program using [Leiningen](https://leiningen.org/).

-To test if Leiningen is working, navigate to the /vacation2 directory inside the terminal using the command:
+To test if Leiningen is working, navigate to the /vacation2 directory inside the terminal using the command:<br />
 `$ cd vacation2-benchmark-replication-package/vacation2`

 Then run the command